Chr157i4n/PyTmcStepper/README.md

 First you need to upload all need files to the µController with mpremote or another tool.
 You can use the script `upload_to_pico.py` for that.
 Then you can run a demo script by using

-some external micropython-lib are needed to be installed
+some external micropython-lib are needed to be installed:

 ```shell
 python -m mpremote connect COM4 mip install logging
 python -m mpremote connect COM4 mip install threading
 python -m mpremote connect COM4 mip install types
 ```

+Run the demo script with:

 ```shell
 python -m mpremote connect COM4 run .\demo\micropython\demo_script_tmc2240_03_basic_movement.py